samdark/samdark.github.io_source/content/blog/are-traits-evil.md

 Private properties are copied to the class using a trait.
 Possible issues are naming conflicts and accidental modification of the property.
 Because in runtime properties are copied into class, class has access to private ones.

-Using `static` means all your classes using a trait would share the same state which is not always desired.
+Using `static` means all your objects using a trait would share the same state which is not always desired.

 ## Are traits evil?